testmunk/docs/rest.rst

 Start an existing testrun
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Starts an existing testrun based on the testrunId.
-The testrun need to have the status ``NotStarted``.
+The testrun need to have the status ``NotStarted`` (setting autoStart=false when creating the testrun).

 ::